 Gift shop features limited general store products.
 Stop in for picnic drinks, snacks, gifts, and toys.

 DOCKSIDE GRILL 605.255.4521

-plates, salads, sandwiches, and all-day favorites.
+Delight in a day at the water's edge.
+Small plates, salads, sandwiches, and all-day favorites.
 Tap beer and specialty coffee.

 Open daily all season long for breakfast, lunch, and dinner.